Blog

 a girl wearing a tie dye shirt playing with sensory playground equipment

 Do you remember spending afternoons swinging high into the sky, dreaming of life’s possibilities?
 Or speeding down the slide to catch up with a friend?
 Many of us look back fondly to the days when life revolved around the playground.
-It’s heartbreaking to think some kids don’t know what it’s like to swing, slide and climb at the park with friends.
-At Miracle® Recreation, we want to help bring playtime to all kids.
+It’s heartbreaking to think some kids have not had the opportunity to play on a swing, slide or climb at the park with friends.
+At Miracle® Recreation, we want to empower kids with all abilities to experience the joys of playtime.

 Playing at the playground is an essential part of childhood.
-It helps kids get the physical exercise they need to stay healthy, and it helps them develop critical cognitive, emotional and social skills.
+It offers kids a variety of benefits for their physical health, such as boosted immunity and stronger muscles.
+Outdoor play also enables them to develop critical cognitive, emotional and social skills.
 Every kid deserves the chance to learn, have fun and create joyful memories on the playground.

-An accessible playground is not necessarily inclusive, and both elements are essential for a playground to benefit everyone.
-In this post, we’ll explore the differences between accessibility and inclusivity, the advantages of both and how you can make a difference as a playground owner.
+An accessible playground is not necessarily inclusive and both elements are essential for a playground to benefit everyone.
+Learn about the differences between accessibility and inclusivity, the advantages of both and how you can make an impact as a playground owner.
 There is nothing more rewarding than building a playground that welcomes kids of all abilities.
-Sometimes, just a few small changes can make a playground more inclusive, and you don’t need a limitless budget to make it happen.
+Sometimes, just a few small changes can make a playground more inclusive and you don’t need a limitless budget to make it happen.

 Read the full article or skip to a specific section:

-• An accessible playground must have available, unobstructed routes to the playground and connecting play equipment.
+• An accessible playground must have unobstructed routes to the playground and equipment.

-• Playgrounds must use specific safety surfacing that has met ADA criteria.
-Additionally, this surfacing should receive regular inspections and maintenance to ensure compliance.
+• Play areas must use specific safety surfacing that meets ADA criteria and ASTM 1951 certifications.
+Additionally, this surfacing should undergo regular inspections and maintenance to remain compliant.

 What Is an Inclusive Playground?

 In addition to being accessible, your playground should be inclusive.
-An inclusive playground exceeds ADA regulations, and allows children of all abilities and developmental stages to play together and creates a nurturing environment for all.
+An inclusive playground exceeds ADA regulations and allows children of all abilities and developmental stages to play together.
+By designing an inclusive playground, you create a nurturing environment for all.

-No one deserves to feel left out.
-An inclusive playground considers the needs of all kids and incorporates play equipment that addresses those needs and promotes growth and joy.
+Everyone deserves to feel included.
+An inclusive playground considers the needs of kids with all abilities and incorporates play equipment that addresses those needs and promotes growth and joy.
 For example, children with autism spectrum disorder (ASD) or sensory processing disorder sometimes need to regroup in a quiet, cozy space.
 To build an inclusive playground, you might incorporate a comfortable, quiet area for kids with ASD to escape the commotion without feeling isolated.
-Experts estimate one in 59 children has ASD.
+Experts estimate 1 in 36 children has ASD.
 An inclusive playground sends kids with ASD and other disorders the message that they shouldn’t have to play alone.

 Why Make Your Playground Accessible and Inclusive?

-• Help kids gain understanding: When all kids get to play together, they gain a better understanding of the world and learn to appreciate and accept differences and similarities.
-They get to learn new perspectives and develop empathy, which they can carry with them through life.
+• Encourage acceptance and empathy: When kids get to play together, they gain a better understanding of the world and learn to appreciate and accept differences and similarities.
+They get to learn new perspectives and develop empathy — an important social skill for life.

-• Create a stimulating play environment: An accessible playground offers a wide variety of exciting inclusive play activities all kids can enjoy.
-From exploring a range of sensory-stimulating activities to using equipment that challenges their physical abilities without causing fatigue or stress, kids won’t get bored on a correctly designed inclusive playground.
+• Create a stimulating play environment: An accessible playground enables kids with different abilities to enjoy a wide variety of exciting, inclusive play activities.
+From exploring a range of sensory-stimulating activities to engaging with equipment that challenges their physical abilities and promotes healthy risks, kids will feel invigorated.

-• Help kids build self-esteem: A positive, enriching playground helps kids develop a sense of identity, and boosts their confidence and self-esteem as they learn new skills and make friends.
+• Boost kids‘ self-esteem: A positive, enriching playground supports kids in developing a sense of identity and grows their confidence.
+By building up their self-esteem, they learn new skills and make friends.

-• Build a better future: Inclusive and accessible playgrounds teach kids to value equality and fairness, which has long-lasting positive effects on the community and helps create an inclusive society where everyone enjoys equal opportunities.
+• Build a better future: Inclusive and accessible playgrounds help kids learn the importance of equality and fairness — valuable lessons for a prosperous community.
+Learning these skills helps create an inclusive society where everyone has access to equal opportunities.

 Overall, an inclusive and accessible playground makes everyone happier, healthier and more connected to one another.